ehmicky/cross-platform-node-guide/docs/system/hardware.md

   of `0` on Windows.

 [`systeminformation`](https://github.com/sebhildebrandt/systeminformation) can
-be used for more device information.
+be used for more information.

 <hr>